 I will give you feedback and advice to help you finish it before it gets a final grade.
-You will get a 100 for turning in the draft, and conferencing with me if we're meeting.
+You will get a 100 for turning in the draft, though it must be substantial to get full credit.
 You may go to the writing center with this and get extra credit on the draft grade.